merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 ### Genomes

-The files with the extension `.db` represent the four isolate genomes were sequenced with PacBio Hifi long reads.
-To include them in our cmputational workflows we used the anvi'o program {% include PROGRAM name="anvi-gen-contigs-database" %} to turn the FASTA files into so called {% include ARTIFACT name="contigs-db" %} files for downstream analyses.
+The files with the extension `.db` represent the four isolate genomes sequenced with PacBio Hifi long reads.
+To include them in our computational workflows we used the anvi'o program {% include PROGRAM name="anvi-gen-contigs-database" %} to turn the FASTA files into so-called {% include ARTIFACT name="contigs-db" %} files for downstream analyses.
 This file format contains much more information than a FASTA file, including gene coordinates, function annotations, and metabolic module membership of individual genes that will be essential to have in this workflow.

 You can use the program {% include PROGRAM name="anvi-db-info" %} to learn more about the contents of a given {% include ARTIFACT name="contigs-db" %}: